 Alden Meyer has more than 30 years of experience on energy and climate policy.
 He is internationally recognized expert on U.S. and international climate policy.
 He also works extensively on renewable energy and electricity policy at the federal and state level.
 See Alden's full bio.

-Genna Reed is a science and policy analyst in the Center for Science and Democracy at the Union of Concerned Scientists.
+Genna Reed is a lead senior analyst in the Center for Science and Democracy at the Union of Concerned Scientists.
 In her role, she researches political and corporate influences on science-informed decision making—working to inform the public about issues where science is stifled or obscured, and to ensure that federal, state, and local policies are based on rigorous, independent science.
 See Genna's full bio.

 Senior energy analyst

 Jeremy Richardson is a senior energy analyst in the Climate and Energy program, conducting analytical work on the Environmental Protection Agency’s carbon regulations.
 Prior to this position, Dr. Richardson was a Kendall Science Fellow and researched the fundamental cultural and economic drivers of coal production in West Virginia.
 He has a Ph.D. and M.S. in physics from the University of Colorado at Boulder as well as a B.S. in Physics from West Virginia University.
-Subscribe to Jeremy's posts
+See Jeremy's full bio.

 Director, Center for Science & Democracy